Guide to Portland Park Party Planning

 For any event requiring the use of inflatables, bounce houses, or other specialty equipment, Portland Parks require that you carry a $1 million umbrella insurance policy and list the City of Portland as an additional insured on the policy.
 This is a simple enough task as long as you select a reputable event rental company.
-Most established and licensed rental companies will far exceed the $1 million insured requirement.
+Most established and licensed rental companies will far exceed the $1 million insured requirements.

 Event Layout and Maps

 Often there can be gas pipes, electrical, and sewage running beneath park sites.
-To avoid surprises on event day, send the parks department a layout map of your event ahead of time.
+To avoid surprises on the event day, send the parks department a layout map of your event ahead of time.
 The more detail your map has the better.
 This way, if there is an issue, the parks department will let you know ahead of time what needs to be moved.
-If you leave this detail to fate, you run the risk of a Park Supervisor telling you to move or shutdown an inflatable ride or bounce house on the day of the event.
+If you leave this detail to fate, you run the risk of a Park Supervisor telling you to move or shut down an inflatable ride or bounce house on the day of the event.